 What is a Single-State Nursing License?

 You have multiple roads to take to start travel nursing.
-You can get a multistate nursing license, a single-state license, or a temporary license to start travel nursing.
-Travel nurse licensure can feel overwhelming, be sure to talk to your credentialing team at your agency.
+You can get a compact nursing license, a single-state license, or a temporary license to start travel nursing.
+Travel nurse licensure can feel overwhelming; be sure to talk to your credentialing team at your agency.
 Have more questions?
 We would be happy to chat with you!